Sat Dec 9th 08:00 AM -- 06:30 PM @ 102 A+B

 Poster Session 2 (Poster Session)

-Farhan Shafiq, Antonio Tomas Nevado Vilchez, Takato Yamada, Sakyasingha Dasgupta, Robin Geyer, SAP Machine Nabi, Crefeda Rodrigues, Edoardo Manino, Alexander Serb, Miguel A. Carreira-Perpinan, Kar Wai Lim, Bryan Kian Hsiang Low, Rohit Pandey, Marie C White, Pavel Pidlypenskyi, Xue Wang, Achille Brighton, Michael Zhu, Suyog Gupta, Sam Leroux
+Farhan Shafiq, Antonio Tomas Nevado Vilchez, Takato Yamada, Sakyasingha Dasgupta, Robin Geyer, Moin Nabi Nabi, Crefeda Rodrigues, Edoardo Manino, Alexander Serb, Miguel A. Carreira-Perpinan, Kar Wai Lim, Bryan Kian Hsiang Low, Rohit Pandey, Marie C White, Pavel Pidlypenskyi, Xue Wang, Achille Brighton, Michael Zhu, Suyog Gupta, Sam Leroux